haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Bug: The game runs slow, and all the text has black boxes around them If you're running a laptop with a hybrid integrated/dedicated graphics card setup, make sure you force the game to use the dedicated graphics card!
 Intel integrated graphics seems to have issues running older games.
 If you're running on a desktop, try checking "Restore Default Options" in the advanced section of the launcher.
 You may to do this twice...

+Bug: Weapons sometime disappear during combat!
+I've encountered it, but can't for the life of me figure out why it's happening!
+There's no known fix, but luckily it's only a visual issue that should disappear when you go to another area.

+Bug: Big Head Mode has weird hitboxes
+Yeaaah..I've tried to make it as close as possible.
+Hopefully I have another chance to go over it.